I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keinitializespinlock.md

 <p>None</p>

 ## -remarks
-<p>This routine must be called before an initial call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff551917">KeAcquireSpinLock</a>, to <a href="https://msdn.microsoft.com/library/windows/hardware/ff551899">KeAcquireInStackQueuedSpinLock</a>, or to any other support routine that requires a spin lock as an argument.</p>
+<p>This routine must be called before an initial call to <a href="..\wdm\nf-wdm-keacquirespinlock.md">KeAcquireSpinLock</a>, to <a href="kernel.keacquireinstackqueuedspinlock">KeAcquireInStackQueuedSpinLock</a>, or to any other support routine that requires a spin lock as an argument.</p>

 <p>Storage for a spin lock object must be resident: in the device extension of a driver-created device object, in the controller extension of a driver-created controller object, or in nonpaged pool allocated by the caller.</p>

 <p>For more information about spin locks, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563830">Spin Locks</a>.</p>

 <p>Callers of this routine can be running at any IRQL.
-Usually, a caller is running at IRQL = PASSIVE_LEVEL in an <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine.</p>

-<p>This routine must be called before an initial call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff551917">KeAcquireSpinLock</a>, to <a href="https://msdn.microsoft.com/library/windows/hardware/ff551899">KeAcquireInStackQueuedSpinLock</a>, or to any other support routine that requires a spin lock as an argument.</p>

-<p>Storage for a spin lock object must be resident: in the device extension of a driver-created device object, in the controller extension of a driver-created controller object, or in nonpaged pool allocated by the caller.</p>

-<p>For more information about spin locks, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563830">Spin Locks</a>.</p>

-<p>Callers of this routine can be running at any IRQL.
-Usually, a caller is running at IRQL = PASSIVE_LEVEL in an <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine.</p>
+Usually, a caller is running at IRQL = PASSIVE_LEVEL in an <a href="kernel.adddevice">AddDevice</a> routine.</p>

 ## -requirements
 <table>